-CPWL has just completed its second irrigation season operating Stage 1.
-The scheme is successfully delivering reliable alpine-fed river water to its farmers.
-Stage 1 has enabled existing groundwater irrigators to switch off 75% of their groundwater abstraction volume during the 2015/16/17 seasons.
+CPWL is supplying water for its third irrigation season operating Stage 1.
+The Scheme is successfully delivering reliable alpine-fed river water to its farmers.
+Stage 1 has enabled existing groundwater irrigators to switch off 75% of their groundwater abstraction volume during the 2015-17 seasons.
 Environmentally, this has resulted in 80 million cubic metres of water remaining in the ground.

 The river intake is located approximately 8km downstream of the Rakaia Gorge Bridge.
 It intercepts the stable river braid in this location.
 The intake water is conveyed into the flow control structures, sediment retention ponds, and fish barrier before entering the main headrace.
 The intake structures and fish screens are scaled appropriately for Stage 1, but designed so that they can be increased in size for future scheme stages.